Awish-Senpai/ForgottenKeep/README.md

 `> Rewritten`
 • Rewritten all the colors and stored them inside variable values.

+`> Changed`
+• Changed the color of the tab of `Noise Suppression by Krisp` to match the theme.
+• Changed the color of the `Screenshare` tab to match the theme.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.
 Then, do `git clone https://github.com/Awish-Senpai/ForgottenKeep.git` again and it should work